 - central and local government for the planning and provision of educational services;

-- social services and other health and welfare organisations where there is a need to share information to protect and support individual children and young people (including Police Forces, Courts and security organisations);
+- social services and other health and welfare organisations where there is a need to share information to protect and support individual children and young people; including Police Forces, Courts and Tribunals and security organisations;

-- Management Information System providers in order to ensure that system functionality and accuracy is maintained;
+- Management Information System (MIS) providers in order to ensure that system functionality and accuracy is maintained;

-- The LA’s approved supplier of the schools ‘cashless’ system to ensure all pupils, parents, guardians and school staff are able to use it as appropriate;
+- the LA’s approved suppliers of the schools’ cashless system to ensure all pupils, parents, guardians with parental responsibility and school staff are able to use it as appropriate;

 - Powys Teaching Health Board to support the provision of an effective School Nurse Service and other related health services for young people and their families;

 - FFT Education Research Trust (https://fft.org.uk/about-fft/) for the maintenance of the secure on-line FFT Aspire resource for schools enabling thorough self-evaluation using extensive progress measures and effective target-setting for pupil achievement;

 - GL Assessment (https://www.gl-assessment.co.uk/about-us/) for the administration of cognitive ability tests (CATs);

 - the Mid-Wales Education Partnership to support regional statistical analysis as required by WG;